Janet (album): Production

 The album was recorded at Flyte Tyme Studios in Edina, Minnesota, from September 1992 to February 1993.
 Songs on the album, with the exception of "What'll I Do", were written by Janet Jackson, Jimmy Jam and Terry Lewis, and mixed by Steve Hodge and Dave Rideau; "What'll I Do" was written and produced by Jackson and Jellybean Johnson.
 Jackson took a larger role in songwriting and production than she did on her previous albums.
 She explained that "[a]ll my records are personal, and janet, is the most personal of them all.
 That's why this time around it was important for me to write all the lyrics and half of the melodies."
 Jam described the record as being "a more mature album musically."
 David Ritz noted that Jackson and her producers took risks by experimenting with musical influences that had not appeared in their previous work.
-He explained: "She asked Kathleen Battle and Public Enemy's Chuck D to contribute—an opera diva and a hardcore rapper, two artists one would not associate with Janet—and somehow pulled if off.
+He explained: "She asked Kathleen Battle and Public Enemy's Chuck D to contribute—an opera diva and a hardcore rapper, two artists one would not associate with Janet—and somehow pulled it off.
 Beyond Jam and Lewis, there's now a recognizable Janet Jackson production style that's gutsy and, in some cases, even eccentric."

 "That's The Way Love Goes" contains a sample loop of "Papa Don't Take No Mess" written by James Brown, Fred Wesley, Charles Bobbit, and John Starks.
 The song "Again", was originally just an experimental sound the production duo was considering.
 While Jackson found its melody compelling, the trio did not give the song serious contemplation until the film producers from Poetic Justice requested a ballad for the film's soundtrack.
 Jackson subsequently wrote the lyrics for "Again" and adapted them to Jam's melody.
 The song was arranged by Lee Blaskey and accompanied by members of the Minnesota Orchestra and the St. Paul Chamber Orchestra.

 janet. features eclectic production choices.
 The record incorporates R&B ("That's the Way Love Goes", "Where Are You Now", "The Body That Loves You", "Any Time, Any Place"), new jack swing ("You Want This", "Because of Love"), rock ("If", "What'll I Do"), opera ("This Time"), house ("Throb"), jazz ("Funky Big Band"), hip hop ("New Agenda"), and pop ("Again", "Whoops Now").
 The album expanded Jackson's musical endeavors from the more electronic-based soundscapes of her prior albums.
 Like its immediate predecessor, janet. also features a number of interludes between songs that vary from short conversations, instrumentals, and ambient-based tracks.